Yields on the 10 year and 30 year increase as US Government obligations go on sale

 Two hypotheses: the first, the bond market is losing confidence in the US Government's willingness or ability to honor its sovereign obligations.
 This we shouldn't disregard out of hand, but can say is very unlikely.
 No government or other Federal official has suggested default, or that, say, tax receipts just aren't where they need to be to keep the lights on in Washington, DC.

-The second hypothesis is that the bond market anticipates an increase in supply of these obligations, or a decrease in demand for these obligations, or some mixture of both.
-From less than two weeks away from the US general election, it look like odds are that the Democratic party will take not only the White House, but also the Senate while retaining the House of Representatives, giving them full control of the political branches of government.
+The second hypothesis is that the bond market anticipates an increase in the supply of these obligations, or a decrease in demand for these obligations, or some mixture of both.
+From less than two weeks away from the US general election, it looks like odds are that the Democratic party will take not only the White House, but also the Senate while retaining the House of Representatives, giving them full control of the political branches of government.
 They're running on a platform of fiscal expansion, which would have to be funded by tax receipts, but more likely government borrowing.
 More government borrowing means more stock of government debt, and an increase in stock without a commensurate increase in demand causes the price of stock to fall.

 Investors tend to demand more obligations of the Federal Government when the value of risk assets decrease or are expected to decrease.
 This is why they are considered safe haven assets.
 Conversely, they fall when risk assets increase in value or are expected to increase in value.
 Fiscal expansion would be supportive of the value of risk assets, and so it would appear that the market thinks that not only will the Democrats control Washington in January, but this control will be good for the economy.
 It also could be that they believe that there will be greater economic stability, which tends to be supportive of risk-taking behavior.